-Taiwan’s universal health care system, the National Health Insurance program, was launched March 1, 1995.
-The NHI is a single-payer compulsory social insurance plan that centralizes funding.
-This approach delivers exceptionally low administrative costs in comparison with international standards.
-Premiums are equitable, consistent and affordable, and provide users with access to quality medical care.
-The NHI has a coverage rate of 99.7 percent.
-Users are free to choose their health care providers and, with up to 93 percent of medical facilities in Taiwan contracted under the NHI, enjoy convenient access to treatment and short wait times for procedures and services.
-Coverage includes dental care, inpatient and outpatient services, prenatal and postnatal care, medical equipment, pharmaceuticals and traditional Chinese medicine.
-The NHI provides all of Taiwan’s citizens and residents with cost-effective, efficient, safe and high-quality health care and medication.
+As the significant program of Taiwan’s universal health care system, the National Health Insurance was launched on March 1, 1995.
+The NHI is a single payer compulsory insurance plan that centralizes funding.
+This approach operates with exceptionally low administrative costs in comparison with those of other countries.
+Premiums are equitable and affordable, and provide users with access to qu ality medical care.
+By law, all citizens of the nation will be covered by the NHI.
+Users are free to choo se their health care providers, about 93 percent of medical facilities in Taiwan contracted under the NHI, and can enjoy convenient access to treatment and short wait ing times for procedures and services.
+Coverage includes dental care, inpatient and outpatient services, childbirth, tests and exams, pharmaceuticals, medical devices, and traditional Chinese medicine.
+The NHI provides all of Taiwan’s citizens and residents with cost effective, efficient, safe and high quality health care and medication.
 This achievement has been widely acclaimed by the international community.